alexumanamonge/fabric-capacity-migration-discovery/docs/DEPLOYMENT-GUIDE.md

 **Option 1: Run All Cells (Recommended for First Run)**
 ```
+1. Ensure lakehouse is attached (see above)
-1. Click "Run all" in the top menu
+2. Click "Run all" in the top menu
-2. Monitor progress as each cell executes
+3. Monitor progress as each cell executes
-3. Total execution time: 5-15 minutes (depending on tenant size)
+4. Total execution time: 5-12 minutes (depending on tenant size)
 ```

 **Option 2: Run Cell by Cell**